sf-playground/inc/README.md

 #### Cons

-* Can be at odds with making software simple to use
+* Can be at odds with the fact that fonts are simple to use
 * Project needs to be sufficiently popular that people are willing to pay
 * Maintainers don't necessarily want to offer professional support